 “Sometimes we are what we wish we could forget.” – Mike Hanlon, IT: Chapter Two, 2019 (film) directed by Andrés Muschietti

 The topic of fear, now in relation to trauma, took on a whole new meaning for me in this remake.
 The most dramatized subplot would be Stanley’s character arc.
 As a child (Chapter One), Stanley was introduced as cautious, reserved, observant, riddled with deep rotted fears and the offspring of a deeply religious home.
 It is my belief that this combination is what caused his reaction to the shared traumatic experience to be more damaging and insufferable.
 Stanley was already existing in a deeper world than his fellow losers.
 Young Stanley repeatedly expressed the desire to not be involved in the Losers’ ambitious, impulsive and amateur plans to confront IT.
+His religious practices and community were already opening a door of wisdom for him.
 Later on, it is clear that Stanley could not cope or bare with the idea of having to relive the ordeal.
 He chose to end his life rather than face the demons again.
-This depiction by King is the worst case scenario for any person who has suffered trauma/abuse and is trying to now live a normal and functional life, with the hope that their future will be full of healthy and happy events.
+This depiction by King is the worst-case scenario for any person who has suffered trauma/abuse and is trying to now live a normal and functional life, with the hope that their future will be full of healthy and happy events.

 Each character had their own unique cocktail of trauma with different coping methods.

 It was Richie’s storyline in the adaptation that touched me the most.
 He moved away from Derry and enjoyed a successful career as a comedian.
 However, his secret and his “shame” was his sexuality.
 The movie and the book open up with the scene of a gay couple being beaten by town bullies.
 Richie relives a memory as a young pre-teen where he is bullied for possibly showing interest in another young man, at the town arcade.
-It is clear that although we do not see Richie break down,or ever have any emotional moments as a child, in relation to this sexuality struggle, this event scarred him and caused him to bury an unrequited love.
-This is significant, especially with how this 2019 adaption ends off, alluding to Richie’s closeted homosexuality and his well-nursed and hidden love for Eddie (who does not survive).
-It was a very poignant way to bring the story full circle and revive it in a way that reaches even further into the audience’s emotions.
+It is clear that although we do not see Richie break down, or ever have any emotional moments as a child, in relation to this sexuality struggle, this event scarred him and caused him to bury an unrequited love.
+This is significant, especially with how this 2019 adaption ends off, alluding to Richie’s closeted homosexuality and his well-nursed and hidden love for Eddie (who does not survive..I brought the story full circle and revived it in a way that reaches even further into the audience’s emotions.

 This is exactly what Stanley tells us in his suicide or (for a better way to phrase a passively messed up ending) goodbye letter.
 Face it all, conquer it all and then live.
 We need to be brave, face our individual battles, support each other and show up to make the big changes where we can.